karlduino/light_on_ping/README.md

 @reboot /full/path/to/script/light_on_ping.py
 ```

+### Challenges

-I had a problem where the script would start before the network connection had been established.
+- I had a problem where the script would start before the network connection had been established.
   Fixed this by changing a setting in `raspi-config`: under "system options", there's an option
   "network at boot", to wait for a network connection to be established before proceeding.

+- My main challenge was a lot of false alarms.
+I thought this had to do with a weak WIFI signal
+  when I closed the cigar box I'd made to enclose the project.
+Seems to have been fixed by
+  using `ping response != 1` rather than `ping response == 0` as rule for success.